HP ZBook

 HP ZBook is a brand of mobile workstations made by HP Inc. Introduced in September 2013, as the portable variant of the HP Z workstations, it is a successor to HP's previous mobile workstations in the HP EliteBook series.
-The ZBook mainly competes against PCs such as Acer's ConceptD, Asus's ProArt, Dell's Precision, and Lenovo's ThinkPad P series.
+The ZBook mainly competes against PCs such as ASUS' ProArt, Dell's Precision, and Lenovo's ThinkPad P series.

 Features

 An Nvidia Quadro P2000 graphics board in the MXM configuration installed in an HP ZBook 17 G5.

 The HP ZBook workstations feature Nvidia Quadro and AMD FirePro ISV-certified graphics cards and Thunderbolt connectivity.
 Display options include a touch-sensitive screen on the ZBook 14 and an HP DreamColor IPS panel on the ZBook 17.
 Additionally, a 3200×1800 resolution option has been announced for the ZBook 15.